voicerepublic/voicerepublic_dev/README.md

 As you would normally deploy.

+The config files `app/shared/config/settings.local.yml` are already prepared for staging and live.

 Test the system thourougly before proceeding!

+You will no be able to test postprocessing since, the audio djs are still disabled.

+### Step 4: Start Audio DJs

+Reenable monitoring for audio djs in monit and start.

+Test the system thourougly before proceeding!

-### Step 4: Run Rake Task 2/2
+### Step 5: Run Rake Task 2/2

 Will take care of